How we're delivering on the commitments made in our prospectus for a renewed CBI.

 - We’ve implemented the new organisation design and have appointed individuals into leadership roles

-- CBI organisational objectives, with a specific focus on values, leadership and cultural transformation, have been developed and signed off by the Executive Committee and will be cascaded to colleagues on 11 September
+- CBI organisational objectives for Half 1 2024 – with a specific focus on values, leadership and cultural transformation – have been cascaded to colleagues in January and are linked into individual quarterly goal setting

 Governance